-Need Sales, Feedback or Business Advice?
-One Simple Rule For Effective Cold Outreach
+Need Sales, Feedback or Advice?
+One Rule For Effective Cold Outreach

 I was originally going to call this post “Stop asking to pick people’s brains”, or “How to make connections online without being a douche” but was advised against it.